Is the COVID-19 vaccine safe?

 As people receive the vaccine, systems are in place to continuously track any reported problems or side effects.
 At this point, no vaccine trials reported any serious safety concerns.

 Click here for experts’ answers to questions you might have about vaccine safety as you consider getting the vaccine and make your plan to receive one.
+If you have questions or concerns about safety of the vaccine, please consult your physician.

 Will the vaccine protect me from new COVID variants?